SIMATICmeetsLinux/IOT2050SM-Energy-Data-Management/README.md

   - [Contribution and Contribution License Agreement](#contribution-and-contribution-license-agreement)
   - [**Licence and Legal Information**](#licence-and-legal-information)

-## **Warning!
-Hazardous voltage - Will cause death or serious injury!**
+## **Warning - Hazardous voltage**

+Will cause death or serious injury!
 This application example requires working with 230V and may only be carried out by qualified personnel.

 ![warning](docs/graphics/0-voltage-warning.png)